 Shifting forests in a changing climate

-Professor Solomon Dobrowki and graduate student Bridge Guildner are studying the way tree species ranges will change in a changing climate.
-Bridget set up several research plots at Lubrecht to take climate measurements to compare with models of the probability of a species regenerating.
+Professor Solomon Dobrowki and graduate students studied the way tree species' ranges will change in a changing climate.
+They set up several research plots at Lubrecht to take climate measurements to compare with models of the probability of a species regenerating.

 Impact of forest restoration treatments on soil and ecosystems

 Professor Cory Cleveland and graduate student Peter Ganzlin looked at how forest restoration techniques such as thinning and prescribed burning impacted soil biogeochemical and ecosystem processes.
 They conducted a study on the Lubrecht Fire and Fire Surrogates Study site 11 years after restoration treatments were implemented in a Ponderosa pine/Douglas fir forest.
 Peter found that the thin-and-burn plots were the only treatment that created a favorable balance of ponderosa pine to Douglas fir regeneration.
 He also found that heat load index, overstory basal area, canopy cover, and surface fuels were important predictors of regeneration density and composition.